-is back at it's former location Sundays about 4 pm - 7 pm.
-Good news, as this long established drum
+at it's regular location on Sundays about 4 pm - 7 pm.
+This long established drum circle has been

-circle has been surviving various things and is still going on for some 23 years (spring to winter).
+surviving various things and is still going on for some 25 years now (spring to winter).

 The Forest Park drum circle: If coming from Clayton Ave. go North on Skinker, enter on Wells Dr.